Glossary of flooring terms

-These are some of the words and phrases commonly used when commissioning or purchasing flooring for commercial premises.
-If you encounter other terminology not found in this glossary and need an explanation, please do not hesitate to contact us.
+These are some of the words and phrases commonly used in the industrial flooring industry.
+If you come across other terminology not found in this glossary and need an explanation, please do not hesitate to contact us.

 In an industrial environment electrostatic build-up can cause sparks strong enough to ignite vapours of flammable gas, cause dust explosions, or disrupt sensitive electronic equipment.
 In these cases, an anti-static grade of Resin flooring should be selected.
 And in the most severe cases, a floor covering that is fully conductive will be necessary.